-3.5 Other receivables and payables
+3.2 Other receivables and payables

-Other receivables and payables arise when the Company has a contractual right or obligation to receive or deliver cash or another financial asset.
 Other receivables and payables are measured at amortised cost, which is normally equal to their nominal or repayment value.

-3.6 Equity
+3.3 Equity

 Share capital represents the nominal value of shares issued by the Company.
 Dividends on share capital, share premium reduction and other capital distributions are recognised as a liability provided that they are declared before the end of the reporting period.
 Dividends, share premium reduction and other capital distributions declared after the end of the reporting period are not recognised as a liability but are disclosed in the notes.